MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 Align your dashboards with your [health model](../reliability/metrics.md#building-a-health-model) so that they indicate when the workload or components of the workload are healthy, degraded, or unhealthy.

 For a dashboard system to work effectively, it must be meaningful to the workload team.
 Visualize information that relates to workload health and that's also actionable.
-When the workload or a component is degraded or unhealthy, the workload team should be able to easily identify where in the workload the issue originates and begin their corrective actions or investigations.
+When the workload or a component is degraded or unhealthy, members of the workload team should be able to easily identify where in the workload the issue originates and begin their corrective actions or investigations.
 Conversely, including information that isn't actionable or that's not related to workload health can make the dashboard needlessly complex and frustrating to team members who are trying to discern background noise from actionable data.

 A good dashboard doesn't just display information.
 It also enables an analyst to pose improvised questions about that information.
 Some systems provide management tools that an operator can use to complete these tasks and explore the underlying data.
 Instead, depending on the repository that's used to hold the information, it might be possible to query the data directly or import it into tools like Excel for further analysis and reporting.